Abdul Muqeet Waheed

 Address: Musée du Louvre, Rue de Rivoli, 75001 Paris (Métro: Palais-Royal Musée du Louvre or Pyramides station)

-Read More A Day at Louvre Museum – Tips
+Read More: A Day at Louvre Museum – Tips

 Arc de Triomphe

-The Arc de Triomphe, which means “Triumphal Arch of the Star,” is famous as Paris’s, a most well-known landmark.
+The Arc de Triomphe, which means “Triumphal Arch of the Star,” is famous as Paris’s, most well-known landmark.
 It was the Tallest Arch in the World until the construction of Monumento a la Revolución in 1938 in Mexico.
 It was built in 1806, much earlier than the Eiffel Tower, by architect Jean Chalgrinis.
 The Arc de Triomphe was commissioned by Napoléon as a tribute to the Grande Armee during the Napoleonic Wars.

 The names of all French commanders and triumphs, as well as motivational patriotic phrases and messages, are engraved on the inner and outer edges of this extraordinary arc with a beautiful architectural design, and underneath it is the First World War tomb of the Unknown Soldier.
 On November 11th, 1923, the Flame of Remembrance was lit at the Tomb of the Unknown Soldier, and it has never been extinguished since.
-A ceremony is performed each night at 6:30 o’clock to light the memorial flame at the grave.
+A ceremony is performed each night at 6:30 to light the memorial flame at the grave.

 The Arch of Titus in Rome, Italy served as an architectural and structural model for the triumphal arch.
 Paris’s Arc de Triomphe is an impressive monument to see.
 It stands tall at a height of 50 meters, a depth of 22 meters, and a width of 45 meters.

-You may freely traverse the arc without paying anything, but if you’d like to get to it, you must pay 9.50 euros to up 280 stairs.
+You may freely traverse the arc without paying anything, but if you’d like to get to it, you must pay 9.50 euros to go up 280 stairs.